 What is the NDIS and what does it mean for me and my child?

-The National Disability Insurance Scheme (NDIS) is a new way of funding people with disability, or children with developmental delay.
+The National Disability Insurance Scheme (NDIS) is a new way of funding adults and children with disability, or children with developmental delay.

 The NDIS has developed the Early Childhood Early Intervention (ECEI) approach to assist children 0-6 years of age with developmental delay or disability.
 The ECEI approach is a tried and tested method and acknowledges that children have special needs that require different support to adults.